reposense/RepoSense/docs/dg/learningBasics.md

 **Your Task**

-Add a new CLI argument `--use-json-pretty-printing`, such that when a user runs a command `java -jar RepoSense.jar --repos LIST_OF_REPO_URLS --view --use-json-pretty-printing`, the JSON file `summary.json`, `authorship.json`, and `commits.json` will be printed in a more readable way.
+Add a new CLI argument `--use-json-pretty-printing`, such that when a user runs the command `java -jar RepoSense.jar --repos LIST_OF_REPO_URLS --view --use-json-pretty-printing`, the JSON file `summary.json`, `authorship.json`, and `commits.json` will be printed in a more readable way.

 <panel header="Hint 1">